Hazardous Waste Legislation & Regulations

 Emission Criteria for Biomedical Waste Incinerators

-These emission criteria and operating requirements apply to thermal treatment operations for burning biomedical waste or a mixture of biomedical waste and any general refuse originating from a hospital or other sources of biomedical waste, with the exception of a human and animal remains burned in crematoria and any other hazardous waste besides biomedical waste.
+These emission criteria and operating requirements apply to thermal treatment operations for burning biomedical waste or a mixture of biomedical waste and any general refuse originating from a hospital or other sources of biomedical waste, with the exception of human and animal remains burned in crematoria and any other hazardous waste besides biomedical waste.

 Protocol for Management of PCB Contaminated Hazardous Waste